 Here’s my practical suggestion.
 Refrain from sending asinine email forwards.
 No matter how funny they are, stop reposting personal attacks on the credibility of politicans.
 But let’s take it one step further.
 If you read an email that seems suspicious or a social media meme that gives you pause, do some homework.
 Visit FactCheck.org, a non-partisan, non-profit "consumer advocate" for voters.
 President Barack Obama has a page there.
 As does Donald Trump, Hillary Clinton, Ben Carson, and Bernie Sanders.

 Then send a kind, private response gently explaining the error to the person who forwarded the email or posted on social media.

 10. Be prepared to accept the results.

 (You shall not covet your neighbor's house.
 You shall not covet your neighbor's wife.)

 In 2016, one party will win control of the executive branch.
 The other will lose.
 When the time comes, do not covet your neighbor’s political victory if your side loses.
 If your side wins, do not gloat.
 With God’s grace, we can all get along for the next few years regardless of who wins on November 6, 2016.

 NOTE: For the sake of simplicity and familiarity, I’ve used the Protestant version of the Ten Commandments from Adam Clarke’s commentary.
 However, there are other ways to slice and dice Exodus.
 Wikipedia has a simple chart to show other views.

-UPDATE 10/29/2012: We adapted this piece from an article in 2008 because we are seeing an awful lot of political noise on Facebook these days.
+UPDATE 9/13/2015: We adapted this piece from an article we ran in 2008 and 2012 because we are seeing an awful lot of political noise on Facebook these days.
 We think the principles hold true.
-We also added the wonderful caricature of Obama and Romney.
-Special thanks to DonkeyHotey for the generous creative commons license on the caricature at the top of this page.